 almost all of my daffodils have appeared, and 'February Gold' is

 already blooming, but it's been a mild winter.
 I'm waiting for some new tulips to bloom that I planted in a container last fall.
-Called 'Clouds of Cotton,' they are a from the Fosteriana (or Emperor) group, and are a lovely pink flushed with purple.
+Called 'Albert Heijn,' they are a from the Fosteriana (or Emperor) group, and are a lovely pink flushed with purple.

 And, of course, this is the time of year when everyone's favorite

 perennials bloom.
 Mine include irises, poppies, peonies and

 dianthus.
 It's great fun to try new varieties and combinations.